Noah Stolk

 I'm a self-taught software engineer with a strong focus on software architecture, low-level systems, and the .NET ecosystem.
 My primary tools are C#, MSBuild, static code analysis, Roslyn analyzers, automated testing, code generation, and game development technologies such as OpenGL and ImGui.

 I care deeply about writing clean, maintainable, and testable code, and I have extensive experience working in large, long-lived codebases.
-I specialize in refactoring legacy .NET applications, reducing technical debt, and making systems safer and easier to evolve over time.
+I work best in environments that value clarity, correctness, and long-term maintainability over short-term convenience.

 Links